Avimesa/user-guide-group-api-amqp/README.md

 # User Guide for the Avimesa Group API (AMQP)
-*last updated 2019-Mar-21*
+*last updated 2019-Dec-11*

 ## Introduction
-This project contains the Avimesa Group API documentation.
-The purpose of this documention is to describe the API available for the Avimesa Group clients.
-The Group API (AMQP) in general can be seen as a JSON based protocol that uses Avimesa-configured RabbitMQ for messaging and provides the ability to interface with the Avimesa system.
+This user guide outlines Avimesa's application of RabbitMQ and describes how an Avimesa client would use the Avimesa Group API (AMPQ wrapper) to interface with Avimesa Messages (the Avimesa cloud).
+This user guide also attempts to describe the RabbitMQ fundamentals used by Avimesa Messages in hopes of giving developers a better idea of what the Avimesa Group API attempts to accomplish and simplify.
+The Avimesa Group API can be tought of as a JSON based protocol for interfacing with Avimesa Messages and ultimately administering it.

 <a id="toc"></a>